mason-burke/POSIX-database/README.md

 ## overview

 This was my last project for my course "Introduction to Computer Systems."
-The goal of this project is to have a thread-safe BST database that can interact with client threads.
+The goal of this project was to have a thread-safe BST database that can interact with client threads.
+This was implemented using the POSIX thread architecture.

 ## structure